codingMustache/codingMustache/README.md

 ## Joke of the Day

-A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”
+“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+Which SQL keyword is used to fetch data from a database?
- 1. 100
+ 1. SELECT
- 2. 500
+ 2. EXEC
- 3. 200
+ 3. VALUES
- 4. 1000
+ 4. INDEX

 <details>
   <summary>Answer</summary>
-  200
+  SELECT
 </details>